mfinelli/recueil/DESIGN.md

--- partial unique indexes instead (implemented in Phase 6, replacing an -- earlier revision of this section that had the single-constraint bug -- above) -- one per case, since each is a normal (non-NULL) unique check -- within its own partition.
+-- partial unique indexes instead (implemented in Phase 6, replacing an -- earlier revision of this section that had the single-constraint bug -- above) -- one per case, since each is a normal (non-NULL) unique check -- within its own partition. slug (added alongside description/timestamps -- in the tags/collections slug work) gets the identical treatment, for -- the identical reason: two more partial indexes, not folded into the -- existing two as a compound (name, slug) pair -- a name collision and a -- slug collision should each surface as their own distinct conflict, not -- an ambiguous "the pair wasn't unique" error.
 CREATE TABLE collections (
-  id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, user_id BIGINT NOT NULL REFERENCES users(id), parent_id BIGINT REFERENCES collections(id) ON DELETE CASCADE, name TEXT NOT NULL, created_at TIMESTAMPTZ NOT NULL DEFAULT now()
+  id BIGINT GENERATED ALWAYS AS IDENTITY PRIMARY KEY, user_id BIGINT NOT NULL REFERENCES users(id), parent_id BIGINT REFERENCES collections(id) ON DELETE CASCADE, name TEXT NOT NULL, slug TEXT NOT NULL, description TEXT, created_at TIMESTAMPTZ NOT NULL DEFAULT now(), updated_at TIMESTAMPTZ NOT NULL DEFAULT now()
 );
 CREATE UNIQUE INDEX collections_user_id_name_top_level_key ON collections(user_id, name) WHERE parent_id IS NULL;
+CREATE UNIQUE INDEX collections_user_id_slug_top_level_key ON collections(user_id, slug) WHERE parent_id IS NULL;
 CREATE UNIQUE INDEX collections_user_id_parent_id_name_key ON collections(user_id, parent_id, name) WHERE parent_id IS NOT NULL;
+CREATE UNIQUE INDEX collections_user_id_parent_id_slug_key ON collections(user_id, parent_id, slug) WHERE parent_id IS NOT NULL;
 CREATE INDEX idx_collections_parent ON collections(parent_id);

 -- A page may be in zero, one, or many collections.
 Deleting a collection